CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 INSTRUCTION VDST(X), VADDR(X), VDATA(X)

-and if instruction does not have GLC flag:
+and if instruction does not has GLC flag:

 INSTRUCTION VADDR(X), VDATA(X)